rodhilton/rodhilton.github.io/_posts/2009-03-27-managing-the-firehose.md

 # Reddit Filter: Only Talked-About Posts

-One of the reasons I generally prefer [Reddit](http://www.reddit.com") to [Digg](http://www.digg.com") is that I find the conversation on Reddit to be a bit more intelligent.
+One of the reasons I generally prefer [Reddit](http://www.reddit.com) to [Digg](http://www.digg.com) is that I find the conversation on Reddit to be a bit more intelligent.
 The top comment is usually some snarky one liner, and the second comment is usually some joke or reference to a meme, but after that there's usually some interesting conversation.

 As a result, the way I'd like to limit my Reddit RSS feeds is by only selecting the the posts that reach a certain threshold of comments.
 This number is different for the different subreddits I read (less popular subreddits need fewer comments to be considered talked-about than, say, the front page).

-Let's construct a filter for the [programming subreddit](http://www.reddit.com/r/programming/") (or "proggit") using the RSS feed [http://www.reddit.com/r/programming/.rss](http://www.reddit.com/r/programming/.rss")
+Let's construct a filter for the [programming subreddit](http://www.reddit.com/r/programming/) (or "proggit) using the RSS feed [http://www.reddit.com/r/programming/.rss](http://www.reddit.com/r/programming/.rss)

 If we create a feed source and look through the structure of the object that Pipes has to work with, we can see that in the "Description" element is a link to comments, and it contains the number of them.